Headless Commerce: Everything You Need To Know

 As we already mentioned, headless commerce works by decoupling the front-end and back-end of the website.
 The front end is built on a separate platform from the back end, which gives businesses greater flexibility.

 The two parts of the website are connected through an application programming interface (API).
 The API allows data to be exchanged between the front and back end.
-As a result, businesses can easily make changes to their website without having to make corresponding changes to their back-end.
+As a result, businesses can easily change their website without making corresponding changes to their back-end.

 What Are The Challenges Of Headless Commerce?

-However, these systems are decoupled in a headless commerce architecture, leading to issues such as data inconsistencies and delayed order processing.
+However, these systems are decoupled in a headless commerce architecture, leading to data inconsistencies and delayed order processing.

 Another challenge is managing customer expectations.
 Since the front-end website is no longer connected to the back-end systems, providing accurate information about product availability, shipping times, and other important details can be difficult.